 To prevent this from happening, it’s important to regularly empty both tanks when they are full.
 Do not empty them too frequently or you will have the same issue of creating a clog.

 After dumping, be sure to use a great RV holding tank rinser to flush your RVs black tank of solid waste and sewer smells.
-Afterwards, ensure that you keep a few gallons of water in the black holding tank along with tank treatment to help break down solid waste.
+Afterwards, ensure that you add a few gallons of water along with treatment in the holding tank to help break down solid waste.
 If the tank is properly sealed then no smells escape.

 Regular maintenance will help keep your RV smelling fresh and help you avoid any nasty smells associated with improper maintenance.
 This can cause a nasty sewer camper smell, as well as increase the chance of clogs and other issues with your plumbing.